ruanbekker/docker-vscode-server/README.md

   vscode:default
 ```

-Running with no extensions, using https and port 8443 (see minica to generate certs for local use):
+Running with no extensions, using https and port 8443 (see [docs/minica](https://github.com/ruanbekker/docker-vscode-server/blob/main/docs/minica.md) to generate certs for local use):

 ```
 $ docker run -it \